teambit/docs/docs/bit-basics/01-what-is-bit.md

 ![Design system](https://i.ibb.co/XDwLKrw/Scope-bitdev.png)

 *Design systems* are how great teams keep their UI consistent across multiple pages and applications.
 Modern design systems are built with components, which are used as shared building blocks to ensure consistency.
 Bit is a perfect way to construct a design system from independent components which are developed, built, and published by custom regulated standards.
 Bit.dev is the most effective platform for teams to distribute, discover, use, and collaborate on their component-driven design system.
 Instead of a cumbersome monolithic and often irrelevant library, Bit provides a collaborative and scalable ecosystem where everyone can share and discover components, get and suggest changes, ensure consistency, and build together.
 For example, whenever there’s a new version of a component, a single push of a button can send the update as an automated PR to every impacted repository in the organization.
 And, a developer that uses one of your components in their own application, can suggest changes back to you without having to dive into your repository or making a complex PR to your project.
 Super cool, right?
 And, it’s also a great way for developers to include more people, like designers, in their web development process - directly over code, and in a visual way.
-Try it out for yourself.

 #### Micro Frontends